ChrisNakayama/w-5/README.md

 Setup/Installation Requirements:

-Setup/Installation Requirements:

 1.Clone w-5 to desired directory or download .zip file.

 2.Navigate to the directory in terminal or other command line interface with this command:

 $ cd w-5

-while in the root directory install nodes with:
+3.while in the root directory install nodes with:

 $ npm install

-3.Once bundle.js and the node_module are installed run this command:
+4.Once bundle.js and the node_module are installed run this command:

 $ npm run start

-4. After $ npm run start command has completed you are ready to test!
+5. After $ npm run start command has completed you are ready to test!
-5. Use the command: $ npm run test
+6. Use the command: $ npm run test